stanford-policylab/opp/py/data_readme_template.md

 ## Cincinnati, OH
 **Data notes**:
+- Data filters out passengers and where sex is "NON-PERSON" (i.e. business)
+- Data is deduplicated on instance_id, interview_date, address_x, sex, race,
-- Data filters out passengers and deduplicates on instance_id; together this reduces the number of rows by ~80.6%
+  and age_range_cid, which reduces the number of rows by ~56%
 - Addresses are "sanitized", i.e. 1823 Field St. -> 18XX Field St.  since 83%
   of given geocodes in the raw data are null, we replace X with 0 and get approximate geocoding locations
-- Data before 2009 is removed since it is so sparse it is likely not to be trusted
+- Data before 2009 is removed since it is so sparse it is likely not to be trusted, and 2018 only has partial data
+- reason_for_stop represents incident_type_desc in the raw data
+- outcomes are based on raw column actiontakencid, which is passed through as raw_action_taken_cid
+- type is based on field_subject_cid, which is passed through as raw_field_subject_cid
+- subject_race is based on race, which is passed through as raw_race

 ## Oklahoma City, OK
 **Data notes**:
-- Data is deduplicated on date, time, location, division, subject_dob, subject_race, subject_sex, and officer_id, reducing the number of records by ~15.7%
+- Data is deduplicated on raw columns violDate, violTime, violLocation, DfndRace, DfndSex, and DfndDOB, reducing the number of records by ~15.7%
-- Partial data from before 2011 is filtered out
+- Partial data from before 2011 is filtered out, although early 2011 still seems to have missing/partial data; the last few months of 2017 are also missing
 - Search/contraband information is missing
+- subject_race is based on DfndRace, which is passed through as raw_dfnd_race

 ## Tulsa, OK
 **Data notes**: